rubymonsters/ruby-for-beginners/10_built_in_classes.md

 Using this syntax we tell Ruby that we want the keys to be symbols.

 Hmmmm?
 We just learned that symbols are defined by prepending a word with a colon like `:one`, right?
+Well, yes, that's just how it works: If you define a hash using this syntax, then you'll get a hash that has symbols as keys.

-Well, yes.
-We found this new syntax pretty confusing for beginners: It is slightly less explicite and obvious, and you have to learn another piece of information.
+We found the new syntax pretty confusing for beginners: It is slightly less explicite and obvious, and you have to learn another piece of information.
 That's why we simply ignore it in our study groups while we learn what hashes are and how you can use them.

 For now you can simply remember that these two hashes are exactly the same: